-Rep. Paul Ryan, the GOP vice presidential candidate, was re-elected to his House seat from Wisconsin.
+Rep. Paul Ryan, the GOP vice-presidential candidate, was re-elected to his House seat in Wisconsin.
 Rep. Eric Cantor retained his seat in Virginia.
-Rep. Michele Bachmann of Minnesota -- who unsuccessfully ran for president in the 2012 election cycle -- was re-elected in a hard-fought race.
+Rep. Michele Bachmann of Minnesota – who unsuccessfully ran for president in the 2012 election cycle – was re-elected in a hard-fought race.

 Democrats would have needed to pick up 25 Republican seats to regain control.

 Democratic leader Nancy Pelosi and other Democrats noted that 58 Republicans represent districts won by Obama in 2008 and pointed to those wins as a template for a successful election night, but shortly after 9 p.m.
 Tuesday, CNN projected that they would not achieve their goal.
 Pelosi retained her seat.